Mental Health Training Resources

 Read through the descriptions of provided trainings and select your next step!

-*Trainings are only available to WVU students, faculty, and staff*
+*Trainings are only available to current WVU students, faculty, and staff*

 Mental Health 101 Training